crownstone/yodiwo-crownstone-node/README.md

 ```
 "bluenet":{
-    "usbPort":"/dev/tty.SLAB_USBtoUART"
+    "usbPort":"/dev/ttyUSB0"
 }
 ```

-Specifies on which port the user can find the Crownstone USB dongle.
+This specifies on which port the user can find the Crownstone USB dongle.
 For more information on this, take a look at the bluenet lib [https://github.com/crownstone/bluenet-python-lib].

 Finally, the Yodiwo part: